dombrant/100-days-of-code/r1-log.md

 ### R1D60 (March 4th, 2018)
 Today I got the header for my portfolio site started.
 Next up, I'll be working on the sections below.

+### R1D61 (March 5th, 2018)
+Today I missed getting any coding in today.
+Looking forward to working on my portfolio tomorrow.